Hero for Port Styles Explained: Ruby, Tawny, LBV, Vintage, and Others

 Basic Tawny Port is the entry-level tawny style.
 It is softer and more oxidative than Ruby, but not necessarily very old or very complex.

-• beginners who prefer nuttier over fruitier styles
+Good for beginners who prefer nuttier over fruitier styles, simple dessert pairings

 Reserve Tawny Port